Saša Raca: Club

 He loved to play football from an early age, and when he was nine years old, he was spotted by local regional legend Velimir Sombolac who brought him to FK Kozara Gradiška where he was incorporated into the youth team.
 Raca would successfully climb all age levels making his debut for the first team at the age of 17.
 His first highlight came in 1994 when coach Borče Sredojević under extremely harsh circumstances managed to create an ideal synergy of youth and experience and made Raca win his first major title, the 1993–94 Republika Srpska Cup.
 This drew attention from other major regional clubs towards these players.

 Two years later, Raca received a call from maximally ambitious FK Obilić, a club at the time owned by Željko Ražnjatović Arkan who had decided to turn a lower-league club in a succession of promotions to a national champion in record time.
 However, although Raca did move to Serbia, he signed with a third tier club, FK Mladost Apatin.
 His performance during the year and a half in Apatin did not pass unnoticed with Raca being rumoured to move to giants Red Star and Partizan Belgrade.
 Circumstances make Raca join FK Zemun, a stable club with plenty of tradition.
-By his own words, it ended being the best decision as he had the chance to be at the club when a great group of players were together and were all lucky to have been coached by names such as Mile Tomić, Ivan Čabrinović, Milan Milanović, Bogić Bogiević, Čedo Đoinčević, and others.
+By his own words, it ended being the best decision as he had the chance to be at the club when a great group of players were together and were all lucky to have been coached by names such as Mile Tomić, Ivan Čabrinović, Milan Milanović, Bogić Bogićević, Čedo Đoinčević, and others.
 Raca played over 100 official games for Zemun.
 After two years in Zemun some foreign clubs had shown interest in signing him, mostly Europeans, but Raca turned totally to the opposite direction after Serbian coach Ljupko Petrović convinced him to join him in Chinese side Shanghai Shenhua.